Salkantay Trek + Classic Inca Trail – 6 Days

 We have a shallow rate of people returning once the trip has started.
 Our priority is to help you complete the trip; our guides are well-trained and have a first aid kit and emergency oxygen.
 Please don’t think this (that you are in good hands).

-In Cusco, we only have two seasons rainy for six months and dry for 06 months; the dry season starts in April and October; the days are usually sunny and warm, but keep in mind that the weather is very variable in the high and mountain towns, from November to March rainy days and many unstable months, where the rains can be heavy.
+Cusco only has two seasons: rainy for six months and dry for 06 months.
+The dry season starts in April and October; the days are usually sunny and warm, but keep in mind that the weather is very variable in the high and mountain towns, from November to March rainy days and many unstable months, where the rains can be heavy.

 Note: Temperatures are for the Cusco Valley 3400m.
-And temperatures change depending on altitude (higher altitude = cold or vice versa).
+Temperatures change depending on altitude (higher altitude = cold or vice versa).

 The train included in all tours is the (Expedition Service); the schedules are the available spaces in the wagons once the agencies make the full payment.
 The first train can be taken at 18:20 hours and the last at 22:50 hours: Salkantay Expeditions.
 Arrange transportation back to Cusco (by cab or bus).